luHub/VPL/README.md

 - All decision statements are phasors too because everything could be done with a "While" (Where is my programming analysis book).
 90 degrees means true and -90 means false, like when looking into the sky or into the ground.

-- All numbers are the magnitudes of the vector
+- All numbers are vectors